 Highlanders get along with children and other pets, are affectionate and playful, and often exhibit doglike traits.
 We have one that

 will play fetch with her favorite toy until she is almost too tired to move.
-They easily learn how to walk on a leash and many
+They easily learn how to walk on a leash and may

 A few health notes, Highlanders can have an adverse reaction to Ketamine anesthesia, so be sure to tell your vet this before any surgery.